szepeviktor/waf4wordpress/block-bad-requests/README.md

 </methodResponse>
 ```

-### SPDY note
+### HTTP2 and SPDY note

-All connections with SPDY are persistent connections.
+All connections with HTTP2 and SPDY are persistent connections.

 ```php
 define( 'O1_BAD_REQUEST_ALLOW_CONNECTION_EMPTY', true );